What Really Happened to Your Customer: Our Mystery Shopper Research Series

 Mystery Shopper Research shows you what Customers actually experience when they interact with your organization — whether it’s a day at a theme park, a test drive at a dealership, or advice from a wealth manager.

-No single research method answers everything — nor should it.
+Importantly, no single research method answers everything — nor should it.
 Mystery Shopper Research complements other methods such as complaints data, survey comments, and operational metrics.

 Surveys reveal how Customers feel; Mystery Shopper shows the steps that led there.

-It can also provide performance benchmarks:
+Additionally, it can also provide performance benchmarks:

 • Against selected competitors